Anthosachne solandri: Taxonomy

 What is now known as Anthosachne solandri was originally described in 1844 in the genus Triticum, as T. squarrosum, by Joseph Dalton Hooker.
 Hooker used specimens collected by Joseph Banks and Daniel Solander during Caption James Cook's first voyage to New Zealand onboard the HMS Endeavour.
-On the collection sheet was the location "in rupibus prope Totaranui", Latin for on rocks near Tōtaranui, a location in present day Marlborough Sounds, where they visited on the 22nd January 1770.
+On the collection sheet was the location "in rupibus prope Totaranui", Latin for on rocks near Tōtaranui, a location in present day Marlborough Sounds, where they visited on 22 January 1770.

 T. squarrosum was renamed T. solandri in 1854, presumably because a taxon named T. squarrosum already existed.
 In 1864, Joseph Dalton Hooker described a second taxon from the source of the river Waitaki, as Triticum youngii, separating it from then T. solandri on the basis that it was particularly tall, and had longer awns.
 This taxon was renamed Agropyron youngii in 1901.
 In 1994, Connor moved T. solandri into Elymus as Elymus solandri, and recognised A. youngii as a synonym of it.
 In 2011, genetic analysis showed that the Australasian Elymus were distinct from Elymus elsewhere, and were moved into the resurrected genus Anthosachne, hence the present name Anthosachne solandri.

 Anthosachne solandri has been described as a variable species.
 On islands in the Cook Strait and Marlborough Sounds, plants are described as having longer shoots, broader leaves, and more toothed lemmas than on the mainland, as well as more compact inflorescences and asymmetrical florets.
 Similar plants exist at Paritutu on the Taranaki coast.
 In Wellington, plants are very glaucous and prostrate.
 Plants in inland Otago and Marlborough have inrolled, channelled leaves, but the variation is not stable in cultivation.
 On alpine screes also exist a short-culmed, few-flowered form.